 A related problem exists in languages that allow overloading or overriding of keywords or standard library function identifiers.
 Such overloading can lead to confusion about which entity is intended to be referenced.
 For issues of overriding and overloading methods in object-oriented programming, see 6.41 “Inheritance [RIP]”.

-It is an important principle that definitions for new identifiers do not use a name that is already visible within the scope containing the new definition, or alternatively, that language-specific facilities check for and prevent inadvertent overloading of names being used.
+It is an important principle that definitions for new identifiers do not use a name that is already visible within the scope containing the new definition, or alternatively, that language-specific facilities or other static analysis tools check for and prevent inadvertent overloading of names being used.

 Applicable language characteristics